Frequently Asked Questions

-Q: When is the best time to schedule the installation of Hose Genie in new construction?
+Q: When is the best time to install Hose Genie in new construction?

-The best time to arrange for installation of the Hose Genie in new construction is after electric and plumbing are run and before drywall is installed.
+The best time for installation of the Hose Genie in new construction is after electric and plumbing are installed and before drywall is installed.

 If construction is already past this point, don’t worry.
 Hose Genie can be installed in most homes even after construction is completed.